nguyensjsu/fa22-202-fantastic-four/individual_journals/yikang_chen_journal.md

 #### What am I planning to work on next?

-- Implemented strategy design pattern in the main laser
+- Implement strategy design pattern in the main laser
+- Add the different directions of the left laser and the right laser

 #### What tasks are blocked waiting on another team member?